YourWaifuIsShip/Azur-Lane-Guides/ALJP Tier Guide (KONO KAGA eDAtion).md

 - All units are assumed to be MAXED (ie. lv100, BiS gear, SL10 across the board).
 - Auto or Manual performance is not taken into consideration, unless it is specifically relevant to the unit.
 - Submarines will NOT be tiered until more data on their live, peak performance is collected.
 This will take a while, folks.
+- The Retrofit Priority List orderings are decided on the basis of how effective is the retrofitted unit, not how much does it need the retrofit; in other words, the better (more powerful/more useful) the retrofit, the higher it is.